manuca/genius_url_shortener/README.md

   * Put stats inside an authenticated environment
   * Use smarter input handling so that user specifies http or https only if he wants to be specific
+  * Pagination, we'll need pagination to display all those visits (Pagy, Haminari, etc)

+Optional features

+* [ ] Geo tracking
+* [ ] Stats by redirections (we're already storing the data for this)
-  * Do some benchmarks to measure performance
+* [ ] Do some benchmarks to measure performance